Ingredients You’ll Need

-• Potatoes: I recommend using Yukon Gold potatoes to make air fryer home fries.
-They are the perfect texture and cook up crispy on the outside and soft in the center.
+- Potatoes: I recommend using Yukon Gold potatoes to make crispy air fryer home fries.
+They are the perfect texture and have the right amount of starch to cook up crispy on the outside and soft in the center.
 You can also use small-cut russets potatoes.

-• Olive Oil: Coat the potatoes in olive oil to prevent them from sticking to the air fryer basket; it also helps them turn a perfect golden brown.
+- Olive Oil: Coat the potatoes in extra-virgin olive oil to prevent them from sticking to the air fryer basket; it also helps them turn a perfect golden brown.

-• Onion: Use one white onion to cook alongside the potatoes.
+- Onion: Cook a medium-size yellow or white onion alongside the potatoes.

 Additions and Substitutions